-If your company or a company you advise is unable to pay its debts as and when due there is now a new option.
-Instead of simply placing the company into Administration or Liquidation, both formal insolvency processes, there are now new “safe harbour laws” which provide another option for Directors, effectively avoiding a formal insolvency process.
+If your company or a company you advise is unable to pay its debts as and when they fall due there is an option.
+Instead of simply placing the company into Administration or Liquidation, both formal insolvency processes, there are now new “safe harbour laws” which provide another option for directors, effectively avoiding a formal insolvency process.

-Up until September last year, Corporations Act 2001 laws resulted in the possibility of directors incurring personal liability for debts incurred when a company traded whilst insolvent.
-Section 588G imposes a duty upon directors to prevent a company from engaging in insolvent trading where:
+In September 2017, Corporations Act 2001 (“the Act”) laws resulted in the possibility of directors incurring personal liability for debts incurred when a company traded whilst insolvent.
+Section 588G of the Act imposes a duty upon directors to prevent a company from engaging in insolvent trading where:

-S.588G discouraged directors from allowing companies to incur debts which it would or may be unable to repay, simply because these debts may well have ended up becoming a debt for the director or directors personally.
-This tended to have the effect of ‘forcing’ the formal insolvency process, most likely Administration in the first instance, despite the fact that the business could still be viable had it been able to ‘trade out’ of its current cash flow problems.
+Section 588G of the Act discouraged directors from allowing companies to incur debts which it would or may be unable to repay, simply because these debts may well have ended up becoming a personally liability for directors.
+This tended to have the effect of ‘forcing’ the formal insolvency process, most likely Voluntary Administration in the first instance, despite the fact that the business could still be viable had it been able to ‘trade out’ of its current cash flow problems.

 A “better outcome” for the company is an outcome that is better than the immediate appointment of an administrator or liquidator of the company and provides a guide on what may be taken into account in determining whether a Course of Action is reasonably likely to lead to a better outcome for a company.